Go to content

 • Nomination

-The process by which a person applies to become a candidate for election and have their name appear on the ballot paper.
+The process by which a person applies to become a candidate for election, to have their name appear on the ballot paper.

 • Nomination Online Management System